 “Please don’t ask me about trends,” style setter Julia Roitfeld told Vogue.
 “I’m into buying clothes that make me feel pretty, that flatter me, but I have never cared about having the latest thing.”
 Parisian fashionistas develop a signature look, and stick with it.
 They might update their wardrobe with a few trends, but they always stick to a similar aesthetic.
 This also makes shopping a heck of a lot easier.

 Ever notice how French women never seem to have hair that looks fussy?
-When fashion editor Carine Roitfeld shows up on the red carpet in an evening gown she always wears her hair down, it barely seems brushed, yet it looks utterly perfect and sexy.
-Get the look yourself with Bumble and Bumble Surf Spray, which will add a sexy wind-blown look to your hair, or try your luck simply waking up and not going to the trouble of styling your hair.
-If Carine can do it, why can’t you?
+When fashion editor Carine Roitfeld shows up on the red carpet in an evening gown, she always wears her hair down.
+It barely seems brushed, yet it looks utterly perfect and sexy.
+Get the look yourself with Bumble and Bumble Surf Spray ($27 at Sephora), which will add a sexy wind-blown look to your hair.
+Or, try your luck simply waking up and not going to the trouble of styling your hair.
+If Roitfeld can do it, why can’t you?

-A French woman in a Breton striped shirt is a bit of a stereotype, but with good reason—nothing looks quite as effortlessly cool.
-Pair one with a pair of skinny dark washed jeans and a pair of flats for a weekend of errands or with a print skirt for a more dressed up bohemian look.
-The classic Breton striped shirt is the Saint James Galathée, but less expensive options abound at places like H&M, Gap and Zara.
+A French woman in a Breton striped shirt is a bit of a stereotype, but with good reason: Nothing looks quite as effortlessly cool.
+Pair one with a pair of skinny dark washed jeans and a pair of flats for a weekend of errands, or with a print skirt for a more dressed up bohemian look.
+The classic Breton striped shirt is the Saint James Galathée (price varies at Saint James), but less expensive options abound at places like H&M, Gap, and Zara.

 “French women wear clothes that flatter their bodies, regardless of trends,” designer Sophie Theallet told Oprah.com.
 Step one is buying clothes that fit your body well.
 Step two is finding a great tailor to make sure that everything in your closet fits to a T—from your everyday black pants to your go-to black tie gown.

-A big part of why French women get it so right, so often, is that they tend to investment shop rather than buying into trends.
-Lou Doillon told T magazine: “I have a huge scarf from Hermès that I bought the day I signed my record deal.”
+A big part of why French women get it so right so often is that they tend to investment shop rather than buying into trends.
+Model and actress Lou Doillon told T magazine: “I have a huge scarf from Hermès that I bought the day I signed my record deal.”
 Save up for the pieces that you know you’ll have for life—that Hermès scarf, a Chanel bouclé jacket, or a string of Mikimoto pearls, if that’s your style.
 It might seem like a big investment, but divided over a lifetime of wear, a big-ticket purchase that you love can actually turn out to be a value when compared with an endless string of disposable purchases.

-A quick update that French women have mastered to take their look from day to evening is the perfect red lip.
+French women have mastered taking their look from day to evening with the red lip.
 No need to bring a change of clothes to work, lipstick is all it takes to add a little evening glamour to your outfit.
-Yves Saint Laurent Rouge Pur Couture Lipstick in Rouge Neon is a shade you can’t go wrong with, but we advise spending some serious time at the makeup counter finding the perfect shade of red, and then stocking up.
+Yves Saint Laurent Rouge Pur Couture Lipstick in Rouge Neon ($37 at Yves Saint Laurent) is a shade you can’t go wrong with, but we advise spending some serious time at the makeup counter finding the perfect shade of red—and then stocking up.

 She redefined the way that women dressed in the early 20th century, but the look that Coco Chanel created is just as significant today.
 No wonder some of the most stylish Parisian women like Clémence Poésy have made jeans and a Chanel jacket their uniform.
 Other Chanel standards you can’t go wrong in?
-A perfect little black dress and black and white cocktail attire.
+A little black dress and black-and-white cocktail attire.

-It’s a rule that not just stylish French women, but pretty much all stylish women have mastered—great style is about dressing for yourself and yourself only.
-“You should dress to feel good, not show off,” Inès de la Fressange says.
+It’s a rule that not only stylish French women, but also pretty much all stylish women have mastered: Great style is about dressing for yourself and yourself only.
+“You should dress to feel good, not show off,” Inès de la Fressange told The Guardian.
 “It takes life to learn that.”